Beach Too Sandy, Bryan Too Breaky

 So, like, when we go to Cracker Barrel, it's like our very German dad with a very thick accent.

 So, our experience at Cracker Barrel, I feel like, was not necessarily like the average Middle American experience.
-So, we have this weird affinity for Cracker Barrel.
+But we had this weird affinity for Cracker Barrel.

 So, yeah, we leaned into it.